ndlopes-github/RailwayOptSitePos/README.md

    > Title: Minimizing costs in signal provision from communication antennas along a railway line

    > Authors: A. Araújo 1, J. O. Cerdeira 2, N. Lopes 3, A. Moura 4

    > 1- CMUC, Department of Mathematics, University of Coimbra;
     2- CMA, Department of Mathematics, NOVA University Lisbon;
     3- ISEL, Polytechnic of Lisboa, and CEMAT, University of Lisboa;
     4- ISEP-LEMA, Polytechnic of Porto, and CMUP, University of Porto;

    > Journal: [To appear]

    > Publication Date: [To appear]

-   > Abstract:
+   > Abstract: [To appear]

 # Description

 The code in this repository aims to replicate the algorithm described in the forthcoming paper.
-Our intention is to provide a practical implementation that can be utilized and tested by the community.
+Our intention is to provide a practical implementation that can be used and tested by the community.
 As such, please consider this code as a work in progress, subject to further modifications and improvements.

 # Installation